jbcodeforce/shift_left_utils/docs/perf_test.md

 ### 3. Performance Testing

+The goal are:

+1. To measure how it takes to deploy Flink Statements for a table, a pipeline, a data product
+1. To assess how long it takes for a data created at the source is available for end consumption.
-The goal is to assess how long it takes to deploy a complete pipeline, with focus on when data products are available for end consumption.
-As an example we will take a classical shift_left processing architecture with a timing representation:
+1. To assess how long it takes to process the lag of data in the first topics representing raw data

+As an example, we will take a classical shift left processing architecture with a timing representation:

 <figure markdown="span">
 ![](./images/perf_test_basic.drawio.png)